kausiksivakumar/safe_reinforcement_learning/README.md

 algo_list = ['ppo', 'ppo_lagrangian', 'trpo', 'trpo_lagrangian', 'cpo']

 Ex:
-time python experiment.py --algo cpo --task goal1 --robot point --seed 20
+`time python experiment.py --algo cpo --task goal1 --robot point --seed 20` Add `--cpu` to use more than one core Ex `--cpu 4` to use 4 cores